![]() 300 dpi JPEG |

 while!
 The remuneration is a key-note based, plain and clear bass sound :-) Folk tunes sound with their typical bass

-If you have an instrument with a convertible bass or an additional single-tone-bass you don't need to do all the things those are described
+If you have an instrument with a convertible bass or an additional single-tone-bass you don't need to do any things those are described

 above.
-Unfortunally these instruments cost a lot of money and therefore they are used considerable rarely than the standard-bass-accordion.
+Unfortunately these instruments cost a lot of money and therefore they are used considerable rarely than standard-bass-accordions.